ChrstphrHll/npc_gen/students/Ezekius Chalsarda.md

 ---
 ### Description
 - 6th year Halfling Wizard in Burk
-- wavy dark red hair that's loose around the shoulders, Pale Brown eyes, and Light skin
+- short wavy brunette hair that's plain, Pale Brown eyes, and Light skin
 - Is Magnanimous and Excitable, and has Cunning as their ideal

 ### Organizations